Search in MDM

 Further

-Manual-Mecanica response on the Re: Kia Avella Motor strength problem
+Manual-mechanics response on the topic Re: Kia Avella engine power problem

 Greetings.

-That is what actually happened ...
-ECM lost its (self -affination) the moment when the battery disconnected.
-For what you imply, it seems that I had not received appropriate information at all because I slowed down is unstable ....
-It would seem that possibly more training would need a little more training so that everything returns to normal.
-If possible take out the air filter and clean it or change it if possible.
-Even I would go beyond and I would also exchange the fuel filter so that the data that the ECM collects are more reliable to a refined motor situation so that it even reduces the fuel consumption a bit ... of course, that is what I would do but I believe in your case I would only handle it to handle it a little more.
-Try these ideas and let us know any evolution ... we are all here to learn.
-Greetings
+That's exactly what happened... the ECM lost its (self-tuning) the moment the battery was disconnected.
+From what you're telling me, it seems it didn't receive the appropriate information because the idle is low and unstable.
+It would seem it might need a little more training for everything to return to normal.
+If possible, remove the air filter and clean it, or replace it if you can.
+I would even go further and change the fuel filter as well so that the data the ECM collects is more accurate to a properly tuned engine, which might even reduce fuel consumption a bit.
+Of course, that's what I would do, but I think in your case, just driving it a little more would be enough.
+Try these ideas and let us know how it goes.
+We're all here to learn.
+Regards.

 Please connect or create account to join the conversation.